lessan/toyrobot/README.md

 This project is a response to the exercise outlined in the [requirements](REQUIREMENTS.md).
 As you read through the code or work with the application you may find areas that need to be improved or bugs with the code.
 Please feel free to contribute by highlighting the issue or suggesting a fix.
 Here's how to do it:

 #### Suggest a change: Create an issue
-[Log an issue](/issues) with the github issue tracker for this project.
+[Log an issue](https://github.com/lessan/toyrobot/issues) with the github issue tracker for this project.
+First check existing issues to ensure one doesn't already exist, then create a new issue.
 All you need is a title and a comment.
 For bugs, please include:
 - the version of the code you were using (master at a certain date, or a particular branch)
 - the steps you took which caused the problem to occur
 - a dump of output from the console showing the issue